The Future of Liberty

 I deduce three conclusions from these donor and sales results.

-First, our readers are not, in the words of Thomas Paine, “summer soldiers and sunshine patriots.”
+First, recall that at the dawn of the American Revolution, Thomas Paine wrote: “These are the times that try men’s souls.
+The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of his country; but he that stands it now, deserves the love and thanks of man and woman.”
+You are not “summer soldiers and sunshine patriots.”
 You, fellow Patriots, are cut from the same cloth as our Founding Fathers and all American Patriots throughout our history.
 You do not “shrink from the service of our country” when times are tough.

 Second, these results indicate that a broad swath of Americans are taking a much more active stand for liberty, for now that they see its antithesis in the Oval Office and Congress, they have a tangible example of tyranny in action.